ypchen520/face-touching-dtw/src/doc.md

       - ```divisor```: the number that will be used to divide a 3-minute stream into smaller segments, each representing a repetition of an activity
     - outputs
       - **two files** for each activity (a total of 20 ```.csv``` files) in the "divisor_[DIVISOR]/" folder
-        - the file name is based on the type of the activity
+        - the file name is based on the ID of the participant
-        - "[LABEL].csv": noise removed, not divided
+        - "[ID].csv": noise removed, not divided
-        - "[LABEL]_final.csv": noise removed, data divided
+        - "[ID]_final.csv": noise removed, data divided

 ## The DTW-Based Classifier